Character Search

 Stan Lee never made it look this forced.

-Even more depressing, i've learned that years later in Dark Reign: Zodiac #3, Marsdale will find Bobby Chase and beat him to death.
+Even more depressing, i've learned that years later in Dark Reign: Zodiac #3, Marsdale will find Bobby Chance and beat him to death.
 Jesus, Joe Casey!

 In the category of unadulterated insanity, there's whatever Mary Jane is wearing this issue.

 It's for a gig she's got from Kingsley Limited.
-We see Kingsley (eventually to be revealed as the Hobgoblin) lurking up in his office building, getting nervous that "that young man from the Daily Bugle" is "snooping around here".
+We see Kingsley (eventually to be revealed as the Hobgoblin) lurking up in his office building, getting nervous that "that young man from the Daily Bugle" is "snooping around here", after MJ and Peter return from a shopping trip to get some paint supplies to spruce up his apartment, at Mary Jane's suggestion.

 Quality Rating: C